janeczku/docker-calibre-web/README.md

 The Calibre database can either be made available to the container by mounting a local folder to `/calibre` mount point or by mounting an existing volume from another container.
 The latter method comes in handy if one wants to sync the Calibre database from a NAS, Dropbox or similar share.

-### Using a Calibre database located on the host
+### Using a Calibre database folder located on the host

     docker run -d --name calibre-web \
-    -v /path/to/calibre_database:/calibre \
+    -v /path/to/calibre/database/folder:/calibre \
     -p 8080:80 janeczku/calibre-web

-### Using a Calibre database located in an existing volume
+### Using a Calibre database folder located in an existing volume
 In this example we are first launching the [Docker Dropbox](https://registry.hub.docker.com/u/janeczku/dropbox/) image to sync the Calibre database from a Dropbox account to a volume on the host.
-Subsequently we can then mount this volume to the Calibre Web container.
-That way the database is continually updated.
-It is recommended to use a distinct Dropbox account for this purpose as the container will download all data from the linked account by default (for excluding folder from sync see below)
+Subsequently we can then mount this volume in the Calibre Web container, so that the ebook database is always up-to-date.
+It is recommended to use a distinct Dropbox account for this purpose as the container will download all data from the linked account by default (Alternatively you can set-up selective sync - see "manage exclusions" below)

-Launch the Docker dropbox container.
+Launch the Docker Dropbox container.

     docker run -d --restart=always --name=dropbox \
     -e DBOX_UID=80 \